Search results for

 The Nintendo Switch is the company’s best-selling home console ever, with over 143 million units shipped to date.
 The only hardware Nintendo has released that has done better than the Switch is the Nintendo DS, which sold 154 million units, making it possible (even likely) that the Switch could become Nintendo’s best-selling hardware of all time.
 When you take this popularity into account, you can be relatively assured there will be a Nintendo Switch 2.

-Nintendo has confirmed that it will announce a successor to the Nintendo Switch within this fiscal year, meaning that the Switch 2 (or whatever it ends up being called) will be revealed no later than March 31, 2025.
+Nintendo confirmed that it would announce a successor to the Nintendo Switch within this fiscal year, which ends on March 31, 2025.
+It then proceeded to quietly release an announcement trailer on YouTube on January 16, 2025.

 Will it be called ‘Nintendo Switch 2’ or something else?